Kiguli/PRoTECT/README.md

 ## Artifact Evaluation

 If you are a reviewer for the AE committee, the instructions for how to install and reproduce the results of our paper can be found [here](./Artifact_Evaluation_Instructions.pdf).
+You may experience the automatic installation tools don't work for the latest Python versions, **Python 3.10 is known to work and is recommended**.
 As the tool uses a GUI, we recommend running it on the Virtual Machine provided by the AE Committee that can be found [here on Zenodo](https://zenodo.org/records/10928976), the instructions are partially tailored for this VM.
 Assuming PRoTECT is installed in the home directory then by navigating to the [bash-scripts](./bash-scripts) folder you can simply run:

 `./install_ubuntu22_PRoTECT_and_FOSSIL.sh`